Gaardsholt/go-gitguardian/README.md

 ## Stuff missing from this library

-  * The [incidents](https://api.gitguardian.com/docs#tag/Incidents) endpoint hasn't been implemented yet.
   * Better logging
   * Do a checkup on the error handling
   * Add tests
-  * Maybe make it available as a command line tool?
   * Properly more...